 Wikipedia contributors.
 "19-inch rack."
 Wikipedia, The Free Encyclopedia.
 Wikipedia, The Free Encyclopedia, 8 Dec.
 2019.
 Web.
 9 Dec.
 2019.

 Known issues with hole spacing

-The hole spacing for standard 19 inch racks on the mounting flange is spaced in groups of three holes.
-This three hole group is defined as a Rack Unit (RU) or sometimes just call a “U”.
+The hole spacing for standard 19-inch racks on the mounting flange is spaced in groups of three holes.
+This three-hole group is defined as a Rack Unit (RU) or sometimes just called a “U”.
 1U occupies 1.75 inches (44.45 mm) of vertical space.
 Manufacturers of rackmount equipment make their product lines based upon how many RUs that the equipment occupies in the server rack.
-The three hole group spacing is measured from center hole to center hole and does not vary, regardless of whether the server rack has square or round mounting holes.
+The three-hole group spacing is measured from center hole to center hole and does not vary, regardless of whether the server rack has square or round mounting holes.
 This uneven hole spacing can cause installation issues if the installer does not pay close attention to where the slide rail assemblies are being installed.
 The most common problem is that the slide rail assembly hooks or holes do not line up with the holes in the server rack.
 This is typically due to the slide rail assemblies being misaligned with the hole pattern or otherwise referred to as “being off a U”.

 “Define: Rack Unit ‘U’ or ‘RU.’”
 The Server Rack FAQ RSS, https://www.server-racks.com/rack-unit-u-ru.html.